jfkirk/tensorrec/README.md

 Calculates the representation by passing the features through a linear embedding.

 #### NormalizedLinearRepresentationGraph
 Calculates the representation by passing the features through a linear embedding.
-Embeddings are L2 normalized, meaning all embeddings have equal magnitued.
+Embeddings are L2 normalized, meaning all embeddings have equal magnitude.
 This can be useful as a user representation in mixture-of-tastes models, preventing one taste from having a much larger magnitude than others and dominating the recommendations.

 #### ReLURepresentationGraph
 Calculates the repesentations by passing the features through a single-layer ReLU neural network.